Visitor Restrictions Now In Place

 - Clergy are allowed to visit and are not included in the four additional names.

-We know visitor restrictions can make it hard for families to keep in touch so here are six ways to keep in touch with patients once restrictions are in place.
+We know visitor restrictions can make it hard for families to keep in touch so here are five ways to keep in touch with patients:

 - Send an eCard!
 These get delivered directly to our patients.